 Leverage an international SEO strategy

-8 expert tips for web content localization
+8 web content localization best practices

-1. Make sure your website is localization ready
+1. Ensure your website is localization-ready

 A smooth website localization experience starts with choosing the right content management system (CMS).
 Team members across markets will likely need to access the CMS, so make sure the interface is intuitive and easy to use.